langmead-lab/monorail-external/README.md

 ```

 `<study>` and `<sample_id>` can be anything that is unique within the set.

+Finally, you (now) must pass in a project short name (string) and a project_id (integer) to be compatible with recount3.
+The project short name should be unique for your organization or 'sra' if you're pulling from the Sequence Read Archive.
+The project_id should also be unique among projects in your organization.
+The project ID should also be between 100 and 250 (exclusive).

+Example:

+`sra:101`

 If you only want to run one of the 2 steps in the unifier (either gene+exon sums OR junction counts), you can skip the other operation: